Undergraduate policies

 Transfer credits

 While the university accepts credits transferred from other accredited institutions, transfer coursework must be equivalent in content and level of offering.
-Arts or design transfer credits are not applied to specific degree programs until reviewed and accepted by the appropriate academic units.
-The Design School and the School of Art require a review of samples of work in portfolio format from previous studio classes in order to evaluate some transfer studio credits.
+Arts or design transfer credits are not applied to specific degree programs until they are reviewed and accepted by the appropriate academic units.
+The Design School and the School of Art require a review of samples of work in portfolio format from previous studio classes to evaluate some transfer studio credits.

 Incompletes